chri3i/Tinvaak2/README.md

 ## In-Game MCM Options

-Most of the *required* MCM options have been automated for you.
+All of the **Required MCM** setups have been automated and set for you.

-### A Matter of Time (Optional)
-- Presets
-	- Load User Settings

-### Immersive Hud
-- Options
-	- Enable fast fade of health

 Tweak the following to your liking:

 - SkyUI
 - Lucien (If you set a nickname that's supported he can call you by that name)
-- MoreHUD

 For Widescreen users:
 - Extended UI: Aspect Ratio